Bryan De La Cruz Player Props: Marlins vs. Cardinals

 Bryan De La Cruz At The Plate

-- De La Cruz is batting .271 with 17 doubles, nine home runs and 23 walks.
+- De La Cruz is hitting .277 with 18 doubles, nine home runs and 24 walks.

+- He ranks 38th in batting average, 88th in on base percentage, and 87th in slugging among qualifying batters in MLB play.

-- De La Cruz has driven home a run in 28 games this season (34.6%), including more than one RBI in 16.0% of his games and producing three or more of his team's runs on four occasions..
+- De La Cruz has had at least one RBI in 35.4% of his games this season (29 of 82), with two or more RBI 14 times (17.1%).
+He has also accounted for three or more of his team's runs in four contests.

+- He has scored in 29 games this year, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.